Tomb of Yuya and Thuya: Discovery and clearance

-Investigation

 On the morning of 13 February the blocking was carefully dismantled and Davis, Maspero, and Weigall entered the tomb.
 The group used candles for illumination as, although electricity was installed at the doorway, electricians were not present to extend it into the tomb.
 Quibell was not in attendance as he was at Edfu acting as the official guide of the Duke of Connaught.
 After descending down the steep corridor, a blocked and plastered doorway stamped with seals was encountered; this too had been breached at the top in antiquity.
 On either side of the doorway were pottery bowls containing the remains of the mud plaster used to seal the blocking.
 Catching glimpses of gold glittering in the candlelight, the trio took down the top course of the blocking and entered the burial chamber.
 Davis describes the first moments:

 The chamber was as dark as dark can be and extremely hot...
 We held up our candles, but they gave so little light and so dazzled our eyes that we could see nothing except the glitter of gold.

 Looking to identify the owner of the tomb, they inspected a large wooden coffin on which Maspero read the name 'Yuya'; Davis recounts that, in his own excitement, he nearly touched the candles to the black resin surface.
 Realising how close they had come to a possible fiery death, they made a hurried exit and returned later with electric lights.